seatable/seatable-scripts/manual/plugins/rows.md

 Arguments

 * tableId: Id value of the table
-* rowIds: the id list of the row
+* rowIds: the id list of the rows

 Example